venator85/cwac-endless/README.markdown

 download that data until and unless they scroll all the way to the bottom.

+Note that this has been tested with `ArrayAdapter` extensively but may not work with other adapter types, particularly `SimpleAdapter`.

 Usage
 -----
 To use `EndlessAdapter`, you need to create a subclass that